jltsiren/gbwtgraph/README.md

 * `get_sequence_view()` provides direct access to node sequences without decompression, reverse complementation, or memory allocation.
 * `follow_paths()` is an analogue of `follow_edges()` using GBWT search states instead of handles.
 It only follows edges if the resulting path is supported by the haplotypes in the index.

+The package also includes:

+* Direct GBWT / GBWTGraph construction from GFA1 (assuming integer segment identifiers, no overlaps, and no containments).
-There is also a minimizer index implementation for indexing the haplotypes in the GBWTGraph.
+* A minimizer index implementation for indexing the haplotypes in the GBWTGraph.

 ## Dependencies